arvados/arvados/doc/user/intro-keep.md

     arv collection create --uuid "acbd18db4cc2f85cedef654fccc4a4d8+3"

+> What does this actually do?

 ## Getting started

 Write three bytes of data to Keep.

     echo -n foo | whput -

+> What does "wh" stand for in the program name?

 Output:

     acbd18db4cc2f85cedef654fccc4a4d8+3+K@arv01

+> Explain that this is the locator that Keep has stored the data under

 Retrieve the data.